 The second method by which Member pay can be increased is pursuant to recommendations from the President, based on those made by a quadrennial salary commission.
 In 1967, Congress established the Commission on Executive, Legislative, and Judicial Salaries to recommend salary increases for top-level federal officials (P.L.
 90-206).
 Three times (in 1969, 1977, and 1987) Congress received pay increases made under this procedure; on three occasions it did not.
 Effective with passage of the Ethics Reform Act of 1989 (P.L.
 101-194), the commission ceased to exist.
-Its authority was assumed by the Citizens' Commission on Public Service and Compensation.
-Although the first commission under the 1989 act was to have convened in 1993, it did not meet.
+Its authority was assumed by the Citizens' Commission on Public Service and

-&lt;sup>1 P.L.
+1 P.L.
 97-51; 95 Stat.
 966; September 11, 1981.
 See also, for example: "Table 32-1.
 Federal Programs By Agency and Account" in Analytical Perspectives, Budget of the United States Government, Fiscal Year 2014 (Washington, GPO: 2013), pp. 2, 3.